Assault and Aggravated Assault in Florida

 Aggravated Assault with a Motor Vehicle

-For instance, Texas’ highest court for criminal cases listed several different ways in which aggravated assault with a deadly weapon by use of a motor vehicle could occur including:
+Texas’s highest court for criminal cases listed several different ways in which aggravated assault with a deadly weapon by use of a motor vehicle could occur, including:

 - locking the victim in a hot car;